 3. It is required to be support connection management mechanisms (e.g., keep alive) for reliable exchange of signalling messages.

-6.3.2.4 Functional requirements for media session control and management
+6.3.2.4 Media session control and management

-This clause identifies the functional requirements on media session control and management aspects of signalling message.
+This clause identifies the functional requirements on media session control and management.

 1. It is required to support following methods for media session control.

-i. media session set up
+a. media session set up

-ii. media session update
+b. media session update

-iii. media session disconnection
+c. media session disconnection

 2. It is required to support a method for querying information from a connected network.
 The information includes the service configuration information such as server address.

-3. It is required to be able to set up a media session with any kind of media resources (e.g., WebRTC endpoint on the UE, conference, metaverse).
+3. It is required to be able to set up a media session with any kind of RTC resources (e.g., WebRTC endpoint on the UE, conference, metaverse).

 4. It is required that an WebRTC endpoint is able to set up multiple media sessions simultaneously.